A History of Palomar Observatory

 In fact, these were 10 eventful months.
 Of a number major and minor events, the most serious occurred in July 1935 when, in the midst of a protracted downpour that affected the entire region, the Chemung River overflowed the dykes along its banks and threatened to destroy the electronic controllers that maintained the temperature in the annealing oven.
 Only the heroic efforts of Corning employees, city firemen and others saved the mirror from a catastrophic drop in temperature.

 Even so, during the high water the electricity failed and for three days the mirror blank cooled uncontrollably.
 George McCauley became seriously concerned.
 But there was nothing to be done until the cooling process was complete.
 On October 25, 1935, he opened the oven.
-Though scared and with several surface blemishes, the mirror blank was judged to be in sufficiently good condition that, with the approval of the committee overseeing the construction, it could be sent to Caltech for grinding and figuring and for eventual installation in the telescope.
+Though scarred and with several surface blemishes, the mirror blank was judged to be in sufficiently good condition that, with the approval of the committee overseeing the construction, it could be sent to Caltech for grinding and figuring and for eventual installation in the telescope.

 Therefore, in March 1936, the disk was loaded on to a specially constructed railroad car and on March 26 it began its journey across county to the optical shop at Caltech in Pasadena.
 As the train moved across the country, people came out to the tracks to see the “Big Eye” pass by.
 On April 10, 1936 the freight car carrying this special cargo arrived at the rail yard in East Pasadena.
 The disk was then moved by truck to Caltech were it was expected that the task of grinding and figuring—taking 4.5 tons of glass off its surface to create the correct parabolic shape—would be accomplished in six or seven years.

 As it turned out, the process of figuring the mirror would not be completed until 1949.